Nytrock/MyProjects/README.md

 ## [Newgramm](https://github.com/Nytrock/Newgramm)
 - Status: ✅ Completed
-- Date of creation: February-April 2022
+- Date of creation: February 2022
 - Description: Final project for Yandex.Lyceum.
 In theory, it was supposed to be developed in a team, in fact only I did it.
 It is an "analogue" of Instagram.
 It's funny that the idea to create such a site came even before the blocking of Instagram in Russia.
 The site has a truncated functionality of its inspirer, allowing you to upload your photos, like and comment on others, people search systems, recommendations and subscriptions are implemented.
 It is also possible to work with the site through the API
 - Plans: Like the previous two, the project will not be updated in any way.
 But no one is stopping me from doing a remake of Newgramm on Django.
 When exactly?
 Don't know

 ## [NotYandex engine](https://github.com/Nytrock/not_yandex-engine)
 - Status: ✅ Completed
-- Date of creation: April 18-20, 2022
+- Date of creation: April 2022
 - Description: A search engine created in just 3 days in the process of participating in the VI Open IT Championship.
 The application consists of two parts: search engine and visual design.
 The search server allows you to search for the desired pages of a given site by the entered request, and the visual design allows you to conveniently display the results.
 Such a system allows you to use only a search server for embedding in any site.
 There were three of us in the team: me, [Danila Yashin](https://github.com/zibestr) and [Maxim Pinzhura](https://github.com/MrProperixaOriginal).
 Each of us contributed to the creation of the project.
 I made the frontend.
 As a result, we became winners in our category (by the way, it was the most difficult of those offered at the beginning)
 - Plans: Obviously, the very essence of the project lies in the shortness of the time frame for its creation, so there should not be any updates after those three days